-11. Expand the dataset in the data pane.
+- 11. Click Run. - 12.
+Expand the dataset in the data pane.

-A new location field called Coordinates has been added to the dataset.
+A new location field named Coordinates has been added to the dataset.

-12. Drag the dataset onto your page and drop it on the Map drop zone to create a map of United States colleges.
+13. Drag the dataset to your page and drop it on the Map drop zone to create a map of United States colleges.

-- Tip: If you prefer to use buttons, you can select a field from the dataset and click the Map button above the data pane. - 13.
+- Tip: If you prefer to use buttons, you can select a field from the dataset and click the Map button above the data pane. - 14.
 Click Untitled Workbook and replace it with a unique and useful title, such as US Colleges Your Name.
 Including your name in the title will make your workbook easier to find if you share your work.
-Click Save.
+Click the Save button on the workbook toolbar.